dmsc/fastbasic/compiler/USAGE.md

   Enable parser debug options.
 This is only useful to debug parser, as it writes the full parsing tree with all the tried constructs.

-- **-l**
+- **-l**  / **-l**:*extension*
-  In addition to compiling the file, also write to standard output a prettified version of the input program, with all abbreviations expanded, one statement per line and indented code.
-This is useful to examine compiler errors in heavily abbreviated code.
+  In addition to compiling the file, also write a prettified version of the input program, with all abbreviations expanded, one statement per line and indented code.
+This listing will be saved to a file with the same name as the input and given extension, or `.list` if no extension is supplied.
+  This is useful to examine compiler errors in heavily abbreviated code

+- **-ls**:*num*
+  Instead of writing an expanded version of the program to the listing file, writes a short, minimized and abbreviated version, joining all statements in one big line so that each line is of *num* characters or less.
+This is useful to write short BASIC programs for size coding.
+  **WARNING**: You should always verify that the minimized version compiles to the same as the original version, as the parser does not examine the full code when minimizing and it could write invalid code.

 - **-h**
   Shows available compiler options.